NCERT textbook controversies: Cartoons 2012

+In June 2012, a cartoon by R.K.
+Laxman on the anti‑Hindi agitation of 1965 drew strong criticism in Tamil Nadu.
+The Chief Minister, J. Jayalalithaa, demanded that NCERT remove the cartoon from the Class 12 Political Science textbook, saying it defamed Dravidian movement leaders like Periyar, C.N.
+Annadurai and others.
+She argued that photographs would teach students about the agitation more truthfully.
+The DMK, led by M. Karunanidhi also urged the central government to drop the cartoon.
+DMK spokesperson T.K.S.
+Elangovan claimed that cartoons should not be a part of textbooks because they could distort history and confuse students.
+The MDMK general secretary Vaiko, made the same demand; he said that though leaders like C. Rajagopalachari once supported Hindi, later they opposed its imposition.

+A few months later, the NCERT dropped 6 cartoons from four Political Science textbooks.
+The contentious Dr B. R. Ambedkar cartoon in the Class XI book was replaced with a photograph of Dr Rajendra Prasad greeting Ambedkar.
+A cartoon on booth capturing and another, showing defection by politicians, were dropped.
+R. K. Laxman's anti-Hindi agitation cartoon was removed.
+Also, two cartoons on Indira Gandhi were dropped.

-Soon after that controversy had been solved, the Shahi Imam of Fatehpuri Mosque, Mohd.
-Mukarram Ahmed wrote to Kapil Sibal asking to remove a medieval painting of Gabriel the Archangel and another of pilgrims at the Kaaba from the chapter 'The Central Islamic Lands' on the ground that they were against the law of Sharia law.
-The letter, dated 10 September 2012 has also been sent to Delhi Chief Minister Sheila Dikshit, education minister Kiran Walia and NCERT chief Parvin Sinclair.
+Soon after those controversies were solved, the Shahi Imam of Fatehpuri Mosque, Mohd.
+Mukarram Ahmed, wrote to Kapil Sibal asking to remove a medieval painting of Gabriel the Archangel and another of pilgrims at the Kaaba from the chapter 'The Central Islamic Lands' on the ground that they were against Sharia.
+The letter, dated 10 September 2012, was also sent to Delhi Chief Minister Sheila Dikshit, Education Minister Kiran Walia and NCERT Chief Parvin Sinclair.
 "Jibreell (Gabriel) is the chief angel who brought messages to the Islamic prophet.
 The painting in the book is comical in its presentation of the Archangel.
-Secondly, the caption for the illustration on pilgrims at the Kaba states that they are 'touching' the stone even though it's customary to kiss it.
+Secondly, the caption for the illustration of pilgrims at the Kaba states that they are 'touching' the stone even though it's customary to kiss it.
 But the Jibril painting is the most objectionable and will not be tolerated," said Ahmed in his letter.
-However, rejecting this, Najaf Haider, an associate professor at the Centre for Historical Studies at the Jawaharlal Nehru University said "The Gabriel painting was sourced from a 13th century text called Ajaib-ul-Makhluqat, written by a renowned scholar, Qazwini.
-The second illustration was taken from a 15th century collection of fragmented pieces.
+However, rejecting this, Najaf Haider, an associate professor at the Centre for Historical Studies at the Jawaharlal Nehru University, said, "The Gabriel painting was sourced from a 13th-century text called Aja'ib al-Makhluqat, written by a renowned scholar, Qazwini.
+The second illustration was taken from a 15th-century collection of fragmented pieces.
 The letter only states the paintings are against Sharia and doesn't exactly point out what's objectionable about them.
 Moreover, these texts (from where the paintings are sourced) were written in Muslim courts by people who were far more scholarly and pious than anyone can claim to be today."